 What is Ovarian Cancer?

-Ovarian cancer is a solid tumor cancer that originates in the ovary(ies).
-It develops when mutations in ovarian cell DNA tell the cells to multiply rapidly and create a tumor.
+Ovarian cancer is a solid tumor cancer that originates in the ovary(ies) or fallopian tube(s).
+It develops when DNA mutations tell the cells to multiply rapidly, creating a tumor.
 There are three types of ovarian cancer tumors.

 - Epithelial tumors – form in the thin layer of tissue on the outside of the ovary.
 These tumors make up approximately 90% of ovarian cancer cases.

 - Stromal tumors – form in the tissue that contains hormone-producing cells.
-Tese tumors make up approximately 7% of ovarian cancer cases.
+These tumors make up approximately 7% of ovarian cancer cases.

 - Germ cell tumors – form in the egg-producing cells of the ovary.
 These tumors are rare and generally occur in younger women.